EfficientFrontier-SignalPlus/EfficientFrontier/README.md

     To qualify for the daily scoring, each miner must meet a minimum adjusted trading volume of 5,000 USDT on each rolling 7-day trading period.
 The adjusted volume is defined as follows across the different instruments:

+    The purpose of this provision is to encourage trading; actions that solely focus on inflating volume without legitimate transactions may be subject to penalties.

     Options:
     - Adjusted Volume = Option Premium